userfrosting/learn/08.cli/01.commands/docs.md

 ### build-assets

-The `build-assets` command is an alias for the node.js and npm scripts used for asset management.
+The `build-assets` command is an alias for the node.js scripts used for asset management.
 The `/build` directory contains the scripts and configuration files required to download Javascript, CSS, and other assets used by UserFrosting.
-This command will install Gulp, Bower and other required npm packages locally.
-With npm set up with all of its required packages, it can be used to automatically download and install the assets in the correct directories.
+This command will install all required build dependencies locally (e.g. Gulp and Yarn), and then automatically download frontend dependencies to `/app/assets`.

 See the [Asset Management](/asset-management) chapter for more information about asset bundles and the `compile` option.